Capture of Grenada (1779)

-The Capture of Grenada was an amphibious expedition in July 1779 during the American Revolutionary War.
-Charles Hector, comte D'Estaing led French forces against the British-held West Indies island of Grenada.
-The French forces landed on 2 July and the assault occurred on the night of 3–4 July.
+The capture of Grenada was an amphibious expedition in July 1779 during the American Revolutionary War.
+A French fleet under Admiral Charles Henri Hector, Count of Estaing captured the island of Grenada from the British.
+The French landed on 2 July and the assault occurred on the night of 3–4 July.
 The French forces assaulted the British fortifications on Hospital Hill, overlooking the island's capital, Saint George's.
-The British cannons were captured and turned against Fort George.
+The fortification's cannons were captured and turned against Fort George.
 British Governor Lord Macartney opened negotiations to surrender.

-Admiral d'Estaing controversially rejected Macartney's terms of capitulation, instead insisting on him adopting the harsher terms he had written.
+Estaing controversially rejected Macartney's terms of capitulation, instead insisting on him adopting the harsher terms he had written.
 Macartney rejected those terms, choosing to surrender unconditionally.
-D'Estaing thereafter permitted his forces to loot the town, and Macartney was sent to France as a prisoner of war.
+Estaing thereafter permitted his forces to loot the town, and Macartney was sent to France as a prisoner of war.
 On 5 July, French forces re-embarked when word arrived that a British fleet under Admiral John Byron was approaching.
 The two fleets battled the next day.
-The French severely damaged several British ships; however, both fleets successfully returned to their bases.
-Under the terms of the Treaty of Paris, France returned Grenada to British control at the end of the war.
+The French severely damaged several British ships; however, both fleets returned to their bases fully intact.
+Under the terms of the 1783 Treaty of Paris, France returned Grenada to British control.

 Background

-Following the entry of France into the American War of Independence as an American ally in early 1778, French Admiral the comte D'Estaing arrived in the West Indies in early December 1778 commanding a fleet of twelve ships of the line and a number of smaller vessels.
+Following France's entry into the American Revolutionary War as an American ally in early 1778, French Admiral Charles Henri Hector, Count of Estaing arrived in the West Indies in early December 1778 commanding a fleet of twelve ships of the line and a number of smaller vessels.
 At about the same time a British fleet under Admiral William Hotham also arrived, augmenting the West Indies fleet of Admiral Samuel Barrington.
-The British then captured French-held St. Lucia, despite d'Estaing's attempt at relief.
-The British used St. Lucia to monitor the French on Martinique, where d'Estaing was based.
+The British then captured French-held St. Lucia, despite Estaing's attempt at relief.
+The British used St. Lucia to monitor the French on Martinique, where Estaing was based.

 The British fleet was further reinforced in January 1779 by ten ships of the line under Admiral John Byron, who assumed command of the British Leeward Islands station.
 Throughout the first half of 1779, both fleets received additional reinforcements, after which the French fleet was superior to that of the British.
-Byron departed St. Lucia on 6 June in order to provide escort services to British merchant ships gathering at St. Kitts for a convoy to Europe, leaving d'Estaing free to act.
-D'Estaing and the French governor-general at Martinique, the marquis de Bouillé, seized the opportunity to begin a series of operations against nearby British possessions.
+Byron departed St. Lucia on 6 June in order to provide escort services to British merchant ships gathering at St. Kitts for a convoy to Europe, leaving Estaing free to act.
+Estaing and the governor of Martinique, François Claude Amour, marquis de Bouillé, seized the opportunity to begin a series of operations against nearby British colonies.

-Their first target, the isle of Saint Vincent, fell on 18 June, and d'Estaing turned his attention to other islands.
+Their first target, the isle of Saint Vincent, fell on 18 June, and Estaing turned his attention to other islands.
 He had hoped to capture Barbados, a key British possession, but after making no progress against the prevailing easterly trade winds, he turned his attention instead to Grenada.